SunandaBiswas/Fake-News-Classification-System/README.md

 # Fake-News-Classification-System
 This project is about Fake News Classification problem.
-Several methods such as text vectorization methods, Bag-of-words, TFIDF and has been used.
-Furthermore, a deep learning approach has been used with different RNN architectures (LSTM, Bidirectional LSTM) with Word embedding method for classification.
+Implemented traditional ML models with TFIDF & BOW vectorization using 20800 textual data to classify the news category.
+Furthermore, a deep learning approach has been used with different RNN architectures (LSTM) with a pretrained text embedding layer, Glove Embedding method for binary text classification.

 Dataset : https://www.kaggle.com/c/fake-news/data